SamZunval/AutoCoder/README.md

 # AutoCoder
-Repository for the AutoCoder project in HyperSkill.
-A public directory that will contain the configuration files for Github Actions (workflow directory ) and the scripts (scripts directory) to interact with ChatGpt
+This repository contains the AutoCoder project developed as part of the HyperSkill platform.
+It includes a public directory with GitHub Actions configuration files for automated workflows, as well as dedicated scripts used to interact with ChatGPT.
+The project is structured to support maintainability, automation, and seamless integration with continuous development pipelines.